burnedikt/angular-stateful-fastclick/README.md

 # How?

+This module overrides the overriden ngClick of the ngTouch module using the FastClick-library.

+To make use of the active states, the following CSS classes can be used:

+- `.fastclickable` - general class for any elements that are clickable, i.e. that are annotated by the ng-click directive
+- `.fastclick-touched` - class set as soon as a user touches a clickable element (corresponds to the ancient `:hover`)
+- `.fastclick-active` - class set as soon as a user tapped the element (corresponds to the ancient `:active`)

 # Dependencies

 This module extends the angular-touch module and requires it to be loaded before this lib, like so: